0P3N50URC3-F0R3V3R/SBRW-COMPILED/README.md

 It will start openfire, miniweb server(it needs for the mods) race and freerun server and core for the last.

 10. Client.
-Now. use official client, from here: https://github.com/SoapboxRaceWorld/...eleases/latest
+Now. use official client, from here: https://github.com/SoapboxRaceWorld/...eleases/latest OR you can alternately use the provided CDN by replacing htdocs folder with the extracted cdn directory.

-OR -soon- i will upload mine in 1:1 (its about 5-6 GB)

 Extract and start, select where to download the client and in the launcher add your server by clicking to the + button at the top right and in the next window press add server, and fill out like this and to your_ip_here change to your your server's ip adress and add a custom category(you can name it however you want). http://your_ip_here:8080/Engine.svc